kalininalab/d-StructMAn/README.md

 ## To reset StructMAn database/ To have a clean StructMAn container

-* If you encounter some issues with the database/container while executing structman.py with some input or you simply want a clean setup of the container, you can do the following
+* If you encounter some issues with the database/container while executing structman with some input or you simply want a clean setup of the container, you can do the following

 ```bash
  - Stop the current running container by providing the path of the docker-compose.yml to the docker-compose client